vipinnarayane/Excel-Sales-Analytics-for-AtliQ-hardware/README.md

-# Excel-Sales-Analytics-for-AtliQ-hardware
-Sales and Finance report for AtliQ hardware
+# Sales and Finance report for AtliQ hardware

 ## Sales Report :